httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 # Media Type `application/partial-upload`

 The `application/partial-upload` media type describes a contiguous block of data that should be uploaded to a resource.
-There is no minimum size on the block of data and it might be empty.
-The start and end of block of data might align with the start and end of the file that should be uploaded, but are not required to do so.
+There is no minimum block size and the block might be empty.
+The start and end of the block might align with the start and end of the file that should be uploaded, but they are not required to be aligned.

 # Redirection